-Whether your company sells intricate software systems or simple cardboard boxes, having a talented sales team is integral to growing and driving the success of your brand.
+Whether your company sells intricate software systems or simple SaaS solutions, having a talented sales team is integral to growing and driving the success of your brand.
 One of the greatest challenges reps face is actually starting the sales cycle through prospecting.
 Some companies employ business development reps, some rely on inside sales teams, and others choose to outsource sales prospecting.
 Which is right for you?
-There pros and cons to both options–there is no right or wrong method!

 When You Should Outsource